 Agreements With Other States

 Pursuant to Wis.
 Stats.
 Ch.
 39.85, et. al, the State of Wisconsin is a member of the Midwestern-State Authorization Reciprocity Agreement (MSARA) through the Midwestern Higher Education Compact.
-MSARA regulates the ways participating institutions may offer distance learning/online education to students who reside in other states.
+MSARA regulates the ways participating institutions may offer online education to students who reside in other states.
 The University of Wisconsin-Superior is a participating institution in this agreement (see NC-SARA terms and conditions), which covers states indicated on this NC-SARA map.

 The states below are not part of the SARA agreement.
-Please see each state for their accreditation requirements.

 As a public higher education institution, UW-Superior is not required by the state of California to obtain approval to offer online learning to California residents.

 Individual academic programs and departments are accredited or approved, as noted:

 - Association of Small Business Development Centers

 - Council on Social Work Education: Social Work

 - National Association of Schools of Music: Music

 - Wisconsin Department of Public Instruction: Teacher Education, Education Administration and School Counseling